All Israel

 U.S. Secretary of Defense Pete Hegseth stated that the United States is “alert and ready,” emphasizing that it will act to “protect its assets” in the Middle East.
 Amid speculation over whether President Trump might authorize a strike against Iran, a senior White House official clarified that American forces in the region are currently in a “defensive posture.”

-Meanwhile, Pentagon spokesperson Sean Parnell denied reports of a U.S. military strike in Iran and reaffirmed the defensive status of U.S. forces in the Middle East: “That has not changed,” he wrote in a post on X.
+Meanwhile, Pentagon Spokesperson Sean Parnell denied reports of a U.S. military strike in Iran and reaffirmed the defensive status of U.S. forces in the Middle East: “That has not changed,” he wrote on 𝕏.

 02:55 – Fox News: Trump convenes National Security Council in White House Situation Room